What is Veracity Fount?

 Why the name ‘Veracity Fount’?

 The village fountain holds special meaning for many Africans.
 Those of us who grew up in homes that did not have running water had to fetch water from a community fountain.
 Apart from the practical benefit, the journey to the fount often accorded us communal moments in which conversations that matter took place.
 We could talk about almost anything freely, without fear of judgment.
 Others refreshed our souls.
+Veracity Fount aims to be a version of that and consequently a fount of refreshing biblical truth.

 Our logo represents the village fountain and Jesus Christ, who is the Living Water.